mrphu3074/graphql-tools-builder/README.md

 # graphql-tools-builder
 Create Graphql schema effortlessly

-This library like a plugin for `graphql-tools` to make easier to organize your code.
+This library like a plugin for `graphql-tools` to organize your modules easier.

 ### Graphl-tools style